modmail-dev/patreon-hosted-modmail-setup-guide/index.md

 ### Step 3 - Find Your Guild (Server) ID

 Please enter the ID of your guild.
-If you're unsure where to find the guild ID, Discord provides a short guide to help you: [https://dis.gd/FindMyID](https://dis.gd/FindMyID){ :target="_blank" rel="noopener"}!
+If you're unsure where to find the guild ID, Discord provides a short guide to help you: [https://dis.gd/FindMyID](https://dis.gd/FindMyID){: target="_blank" rel="noopener"}!

 **Guild ID:** <input id="guild" oninput="document.getElementById('enteredguild').innerText = 'GUILD_ID=' + this.value;">